wehlutyk/thesis/content/3-4-gistr-results.md

 Given this list of deep alignments, we then examine which operations are present in the majority of the deep alignments.
 More precisely, for a given word $w$ in $u$, determine if it is conserved either exactly or through replacement in at least half of all the deep alignments. if it is, then select the child word in $u'$ which appears in most deep alignments (i.e. the majority child);
-if $w$ in on conserved in at least half of the deep alignments, then consider it deleted.
+if $w$ is not conserved in at least half of the deep alignments, then consider it deleted.
 Any word in $u'$ that has no assigned parent word is then considered an insertion.

 A few details are worth mentioning here.